pzhao-eng/FlashMLA/README.md

 python tests/test_flash_mla.py
 ```

-Achieving up to 3000 GB/s in memory-bound configuration and 580 TFLOPS in computation-bound configuration on H800 SXM5, using CUDA 12.6.
+Achieving up to 300 GB/s in and 125 TFLOPS on A100 SXM5, using CUDA 12.8.

 ### Usage